Architecture & Art, Paris, Travel

 Midday:

 Enjoy lunch in the charming Palais Royal Gardens or at a café nearby.
 Relish traditional French pastries for dessert.
-Some great options are Café Marly (overlooking the place du Louvre), Café Carrousel (excellent people watching!) or Le Fumoir.
+Some great options are Café Marly or the Brasserie du Louvre (both overlooking the place du Louvre), Café Carrousel (excellent people watching!) or Le Fumoir.
 Also close to here is the iconic Angelina Café, with the best hot chocolate in the world: it may actually change your life.

 Afternoon: